 Members of the council have direct control over the council's financial and operating policies.
-The total of members' allowances paid in 2019/20 is shown in Note 16.1.
-During 2019/20, works and services to the value of £19.118m were commissioned from other public bodies and companies in which eight members had an interest.
+The total of members' allowances paid in 2020/21 is shown in Note 16.1.
+During 2020/21, works and services to the value of £14.895m (£19.118m in 2019/20) were commissioned from other public bodies and companies in which eight members had an interest.
 Contracts were entered into in full compliance with the council's standing orders.
-In addition, grants totalling £117,743 were made to voluntary organisations in which two members had positions on the governing body.
+In addition, grants totalling £92,309 (£117,743 in 2019/20) were made to voluntary organisations in which two members had positions on the governing body.
 No grants were made to organisations whose senior management included close members of the families of members.
 In all instances, the grants were made with proper consideration of declarations of interest.
 The relevant members did not take part in any discussion or decision relating to the grants.
-Details of all these transactions are recorded in the register of members' interest, open to public inspection at the Council headquarters during office hours.
+Details of all these transactions are recorded in the register of members' interest, open to public inspection at the Council headquarters during office hours at its offices at County Hall, Usk, Monmouthshire, NP15 1GA.